staze0/QRadar/DSM Custom/README.md

 #### Details :

-This DSM allows you to parse and map event from OpenVPN server hosted on your Synology NAS.
+This DSM allows you to parse and map events from OpenVPN server hosted on your Synology NAS.
 You'll be able to track connection to the VPN server and which private IP is assigned to which user.

 #### QIDs :